Parsa-Sedigh/rebottle/README.md

 Todo:

-- [ ] add name, address, age and ... for driver table
 - [x] refresh token
 - [x] graceful shutdown
 - [x] validation
 - [x] dockerfiles
 - [ ] create a handler for verifying user's email when he is already logged in(VerifyUserEmail handler)
 - [ ] best practice for initializing dbs using a sql file when having `docker-entrypoint-initdb.d` in `volume` section of docker?
-- [ ] common format for validation error responses
+- [x] common format for validation error responses
 - [ ] use the zap logger
+- [ ] separate package for http handlers
 - [x] when user signs up but doesn't verify with OTP and come back later, we should generate an OTP for him to verify
 - [ ] how avoid being known as spammer when sending email and SMS?
 - [ ] otp through sms using kavehnegar